Chief and Executive

 Deputy Chief Chad Tawfik

 Being raised in Edmonton, Alberta, Deputy Chief Chad Tawfik joined the Edmonton Police Service (EPS) in November of 1995 where he worked for approximately 24 years prior to joining the CPS in November of 2019.
 Deputy Chief Tawfik’s career spans all bureaus within the EPS including the areas of patrol operations, recruitment and selection, performance management, the Police Training Officer Unit, Training Section, Corporate Planning, Intelligence, Duty Officer, Strategic Planning, Chief of Staff for two Chiefs of Police, and as an Acting Deputy Chief in Corporate Services.
+He currently leads the Bureau of Community Policing.

 Throughout his career, he has been involved with leading several significant organizational initiatives within the Edmonton Police Service including a comprehensive strategic staffing plan, the development and implementation of the overarching EPS strategy and related structures, a review of the EPS Intelligence Model which ultimately led to the creation of the Operations and Intelligence Command Centre (OICC), the establishment of the EPS Cyber-Crime Investigations Detail and the development of the EPS Counter-terrorism Strategy and related protocols.
+More recently, upon joining the Calgary Police Service, he worked on a Functional Review of the organization which resulted in numerous recommendations aimed at making the organization more efficient and effective.
+This resulted in a significant organizational restructuring of the bureaus.

 Deputy Chief Tawfik’s formal educational background includes a Bachelor of Education Degree as well as a Bachelor of Physical Education Degree with a focus in Health Promotion.
 Prior to his law enforcement career, he was employed as a Teacher with the Edmonton Public School Board.